javiabellan/deep-learning/posts/3-regularization/weight_decay.md

 ```

 ## L2 regularization

+A type of regularization that penalizes weights in proportion to the sum of the squares of the weights.
+L2 regularization helps drive outlier weights (those with high positive or low negative values) closer to 0 but not quite to 0.
+L2 regularization always improves generalization in linear models.

 L2 regularization consists in adding to the loss function **the sum of the squares of all the weights** of the model,
 multiplied by a `wd` hyper-parameter (usually 0.0005):